jschaf/mccc/battle/hammelburg.md

 Unsatisfied that the felled telephone were inoperable, Baum directed his infantry to dismount and cut the wires to ensure the job was done.
 They took their first casualty outside Lohr.
-One Sherman was disabled from a Panzerfoust.
-The crew scrambled to other vehicles and TF Baum continued.
+One Sherman was disabled from a Panzerfoust. [@Baum1945, page 1] The crew scrambled to other vehicles and TF Baum continued.

 Baum's 53 vehicle convoy streched over a mile and crawled along at 15